Tinram/OpenSSL-File-Encrypt/README.md

 # OpenSSL File Encrypt

-#### Simple symmetric file encryption.
+#### Simple symmetric file encryption using OpenSSL.

 ## Purpose

-Provide strong file encryption using OpenSSL, via an easy-to-use PHP wrapper.
+Provide simple-to-use and strong file encryption with OpenSSL and HMAC authentication, via an easy-to-use PHP wrapper.

 One use is to avoid direct OpenSSL command-line interaction, such as: